kweronek/m3rts-on-aws/README.md

 Using a direct connection
 - Install a VNC client (TigerVNC, Remmina etc.) on your local system.
-- Open port 5901 in the security group of your instance
+- Open port 5901 in the security group of your instance, if not done before
-- Make sure your instance is up on the dashboard
+- Make sure your instance is up on the AWS-dashboard
 - Optionally change your VNC password by running `vncpasswd` over ssh
 - Open your VNC client and connect to <IP or DNS>:5901